Nvmeless/project-nosql/README.md

 You need an SSH key to clone the project from github

-If your key isn't set, pen the ubuntu shell and run the following commands :
+If your key isn't set, open the ubuntu shell and run the following commands :

 ```bash
     cd